baco-authors/baco-artifact/README.md

 TACO is built into a container named *taco*.
 In addition to installing BaCO and downloading and building TACO, the docker image will also download the required tensors needed for the experiments.

 ### Building RISE/ELEVATE
+RISE/ELEVATE is built into a container named *rise*.
+In the docker image RISE/ELEVATE, BaCO and an OpenCL runtime environment for Nvidia GPUs is set up.
+Alternatively, a version using a CPU-based runtime environment can be built.

 ### Building the plotting script
 The plotting scripts in _plots_ are built into a container named *plot* that downloads and runs python 3.8.